-- The vertical and horizontal members of the strengthened structure that are considered as "primary" shall have sufficient overstrength to ensure that energy consumption will be limited to the diagonal braces. - The vertical members at the edges of the bracing that have only one diagonal brace (i.e. X-bracing) shall be designed for the potential development of the total buckling load of this diagonal. - e) Deformation-based design of the bracing - i) The results of a pushover analysis are taken into account using a model that includes all the members of the strengthened structure. - ii) In the framework of pushover analysis, the braces shall be modeled as elastoplastic elements.
+• The vertical members at the edges of the bracing that have only one diagonal brace (i.e. X-bracing) shall be designed for the potential development of the total buckling load of this diagonal.

+- e) Deformation-based design of the bracing - i) The results of a pushover analysis are taken into account using a model that includes all the members of the strengthened structure. - ii) In the framework of pushover analysis, the braces shall be modeled as elastoplastic elements.
 The following shall be taken into account:

-Resistance values (yielding force) F_y:
+Resistance values (yielding force) Fv: